Amartya Talukdar

 Amartya Talukdar is a blogger and a men's rights activist.
-He holds a Masters in Mechanical Engineering from The Institute of Technology, Banaras Hindu University.
+He holds a master's in mechanical engineering from The Institute of Technology, Banaras Hindu University.

 Blogging

 He won The Times of India award for the most engaging blog at The Apeejay Kolkata Literature Festival.
 A men's rights activist, his blog advocates altering "lopsided" laws on alimony, dowry and marriage.

 Activism

 He is the founder member of HRIDAYA, a Men's Right Organization that has spearheaded men's rights movement in West Bengal, a province in India.

 HRIDAYA-a nest of family harmony operates under the umbrella of Save Indian Family.
 It lobbies against gender-biased laws that affect men.
 HRIDAYA has also called for setting up of a separate ministry for Men's welfare.
 The NGO also provides help and support to distressed men and their families.
 It runs a workshop called Hope for Men to coach distressed men to cope with their lives.

 Talukdar has organised many street protests against gender-biased laws.
 He has spoken on men's rights at various places, including the Commerce Fest of St. Xavier's College, Kolkata and TEDxBESC.